 How Does Yoga Work?

 There are many different aspects that yoga can positively affect pain management for these conditions.
 The level of exercise and physical movement must be adjusted, to be specific for the individual and their condition.
-Everyone’s personal flexibility and range of motion are different, and certain condition and injuries can come with limitations.
+Everyone’s personal flexibility and

 Fortunately, yoga is for all levels and age groups.
 Yogic philosophy combines meditation, postures, and breathing exercises to treat the individuals’ mind, body, and spirit.
 Yoga should never be painful.
 There are many different yoga practices, but they all state that you should never force your body to do what it can’t and won’t do.
 Everything (flexibility, strength, and ability to do certain postures) comes with time and regular practice, not immediately or overnight.